Cohabitation has become a common way of living together as a couple.

 The Heald family team can help you tailor these to you and your partner.
 Some examples of things couples wish to include in their cohabitation agreement are as follows:

 Each cohabitation agreement is different.
-We can work with you and advise on areas where you might need protection and flag up some issues you may not have considered.
+We can work and advise on areas where you might need protection and flag up some issues you may not have considered.

 When should a cohabitation agreement be made?